Last updated on June 23rd, 2023 at 01:11 pm

 Most of the time, your overall rig budget will not affect your Class C bathroom all that much.
 Most bathrooms come with fairly standard features, so I would focus on budgeting for other RV upgrades!

 While Class C rigs are great because you don’t have to tow them like travel trailers, you may have the desire to tow a regular car with your Class C. Depending on the model, many Class C rigs can tow the average small car, and potentially more!

-While it often requires an additional purchase of a specialized hitch, most Class C’s can tow your car so that you don’t have to worry about driving your rig everywhere while you’re camping.
+While it often requires an additional purchase of a specialized hitch, most Class C RVs can tow your car so you don’t have to worry about driving your rig everywhere while you’re camping.
 It’s something to consider, especially if you would like to leave your rig at camp and see the sights in a more maneuverable vehicle.

-Your Class C bathroom should not affect your towing ability in any way, though keep in mind the overall weight of your rig should you choose to travel with full water tanks!
+Your Class C bathroom shouldn’t affect your towing ability in any way, though keep in mind the overall weight of your rig should you choose to travel with full water tanks!

-Diesel Class C’s are usually preferred by full-timers because of their long-term fuel efficiency and overall lower cost because of this.
+Diesel Class Cs are usually preferred by full-timers because of their long-term fuel efficiency and overall lower cost.
 Diesel rigs are pricier up front more often than not, but because of this they usually have more luxury features.
 You may enjoy the bathrooms more on diesel rigs because of this.